SilveiraLeonardo/notes-forget/notes_general.md

 Would there be a *softer* alternative?

 `Mermillod et al., 2013` investigated an complementary phenomenon to catastrophic forgetting: the entrenchment effect (age-limited learning affect) - knowledge acquired early in life are better remembered than items acquired later in life.
-This phenomenon can be reproduced in neural networks using sigmoid activations - during earlies learning the learn well, but then their activations go closer to the saturation points and it learns less.
+This phenomenon can be reproduced in neural networks using sigmoid activations - during early training they learn well, but then their activations go closer to the saturation points and they start learning less.
 This is an example of how the loss of plasticity should vary as a function of the transfer function and the error signal computed (ex. cross-entropy vs. mean squared error).

 #### Targetting only the correct class